ploigos-automated-governance/1-demo/README.md

 oc apply -f argo-cd-apps/app-of-apps/simple-software-supply-chain-platform.yml
 ```

 Installing Rekor should talk about 3 - 5 minutes.
-You can validate Rekor is up-and-running by navigating to the `Routes` within the `sigstore` namespace.
-Follow the same directions that were provided in step 1, although use the `sigstore` namespace.
+You can validate Rekor is up-and-running by navigating to you ArgoCD web interafce.
+You'll see three boxes.
+When all three are green, you have completly installed Rekor..

+Navigate to your `Routes` in the sigstore namespace.
 Click on the `rekor-server-route` Location, and you'll get a simple website with the heading `Rekor Server`.
+That's it, next steps!

 **4 .
 Resize the Nexus PVC**